ropensci/drake/README.md

 </a>
 </center>

-`Drake` automatically
+With `drake`, you can automatically

-1. Launches the parts that changed since the last runthrough.
+1. Launch the parts that changed since last time.
-2. Skips the rest.
+2. Skip the rest.

 ```r
 library(drake)